smattymatty/mathew-storm-site/philo_content/ixion/t.md

 Apollo's expression suggested he found mortal poetry quaint.

+Athena was holding court near the great hall, discussing military strategy with a cluster of mortal generals.
+Ixion waited for an opening, timing his approach carefully.

-"Athena, perfect.
-I've been developing new tactical frameworks for-"
+"Athena, Your Majesty!
+I've been developing new tactical frameworks for siege warfare.
+Combining Thessalian cavalry doctrine with-"

-Athena looked at him like he was a child showing her a mud pie.
+She looked at him.
+Really looked.
+Grey eyes that had seen every battle that mattered.

+"You've developed new tactics," she repeated.

+"Yes, I-"

+"In three years."

+"I've been studying extensively-"

+"I've been studying for three thousand years."
+Not angry.
+Amused.
+"But please, do explain what I've been missing."

+The generals shifted.
+Some looked sympathetic.
+Most looked grateful it wasn't them.

+Ixion's throat was dry.
+"I just thought-"

+"You thought mortal cleverness in three years could surpass divine wisdom accumulated over millennia."
+She turned back to the generals.
+"Where were we?
+Ah yes, the siege of Troy..."

+Dismissed.
+Like a servant who'd interrupted.

 By the third hour, Ixion's jaw hurt from smiling.
+His teeth ground together behind the false expression.
+His hands had developed a tremor that he hid by keeping them moving: adjusting his chiton, holding his cup, gesturing while he talked to anyone who'd listen.

-The gods were polite, distantly amused, treating him like an interesting pet rather than an equal.
+The gods were polite.
+Distantly amused.
+Treating him like an interesting pet rather than an equal.

+A trained animal that could do tricks.

+He found himself alone near the wine table, refilling his cup for the fourth time.
+Or fifth.
+The server gave him a look that said "Mortal getting drunk at a divine party."
+Ixion wanted to throw the cup at a wall.

 None of them took him seriously.

+Three years.
+Three years of building Thessaly into something that *mattered*.
+Three years of innovation and reform and actually improving people's lives.

+And these immortal assholes acted like he was showing them stick figures drawn by a toddler.

+His reflection wavered in the wine cup.
+Distorted.
+Small.

+He needed air.

 He found himself in the gardens, away from the crowd, trying not to break something.

-Three years.
-Three years of building Thessaly into something that mattered.
-Making it prosperous, innovative, *important*.
-And these immortal assholes acted like he was a talented monkey.

 "Frustrated?"
+A sensual voice rose behind him.

 He turned.
 Hera stood in the lamplight, looking like every fantasy of power and beauty compressed into one devastating package.

 "Your Majesty."
 He bowed.
 Correct depth.
 Correct duration.

 "You've been working very hard tonight," Hera observed, moving closer.
 "Trying to impress everyone."

 "Trying to establish connections."